apache/nuttx/drivers/lcd/README.txt

     Technology Co., Ltd.  This LCD is based on the Ilitek ILI9341 LCD controller.

-  nokia6100.c.
-Supports the Nokia 6100 display with either the Philips
-    PCF883 or the Epson S1D15G10 display controller.
-This LCD is used with the Olimex LPC1766-STK (but has not been fully integrated).

   ssd12989.c.
 Generic LCD driver for LCDs based on the Solomon Systech
     SSD1289 LCD controller.
 Think of this as a template for an LCD driver that you will probably have to customize for any particular LCD